simp/pupmod-simp-simplib/REFERENCE.md

 * [`simplib::nets2cidr`](#simplibnets2cidr): Take an input list of networks and returns an equivalent `Array` in CIDR notation.  * Hostnames are passed through untouched. * Terminates ca
 * [`simplib::nets2ddq`](#simplibnets2ddq): Tranforms a list of networks into an equivalent array in dotted quad notation.  * IPv4 CIDR networks are converted to dotted quad notation ne
 * [`simplib::parse_hosts`](#simplibparse_hosts): Convert an `Array` of items that may contain port numbers or protocols into a structured `Hash` of host information.  * Works with Hostnames
-* [`simplib::passgen`](#simplibpassgen): Generates/retrieves a random password string or its hash for a passed identifier.  * Persists the passwords using libkv. * The minimum length
+* [`simplib::passgen`](#simplibpassgen): Generates/retrieves a random password string or its hash for a passed identifier.  * Persists the passwords using libkv. * Migrates any passw
 * [`simplib::rand_cron`](#simplibrand_cron): Transforms an input string to one or more interval values for `cron`.
 This can be used to avoid starting a certain cron job at the same  tim
 * [`simplib::simp_version`](#simplibsimp_version): Return the version of SIMP that this server is running or "unknown\n"
 * [`simplib::strip_ports`](#simplibstrip_ports): Extract list of unique hostnames and/or IP addresses from an `Array` of hosts, each of which may may contain protocols and/or port numbers  T